Upon This Dawning: History

 Meanwhile, toured the group in Munich, Germany with His Statue Falls.

 Their second album, To Keep Us Safe, was released on October 23, 2012, through Fearless Records.
 The album included Chris Motionless, and a cover of the song "Call Me Maybe", originally recorded by Carly Rae Jepsen, which also appears on the fifth installment of the Fearless Punk Goes Pop series.
 The group toured more often after signing with Fearless Records.
 The band was the opening act for For the Fallen Dreams, Alesana, The Color Morale, and Chunk!
 No, Captain Chunk!.
 In June 2013, Unclean vocalist, Giani Molinari left Upon This Dawning, along with Luca Orio, Carlo Todeschini, and Andrea Moserle.
 Giani was replaced by Dani Nelli, and Luca was replaced by Gabriele Magrini, who was then replaced by Chris Deets in 2014.
 Deets quit the band abruptly in April 2015, due to a dispute between him and other members, causing the band to miss the first three dates in The IX Lives Tour with Ice Nine Kills.
 Deets was replaced by Giovanni Cilio.

 Between 22 November 2013 and 11 December 2013, the group toured together with Shoot the Girl First as the opening act for The Browning throughout Europe.
 They toured throughout the United Kingdom, the Netherlands and Switzerland, Italy, Germany, Belgium, Austria and Hungary.
 On February 11, 2014, Upon This Dawning stated that they had left Fearless Records and instead, signed to Artery Recordings.
 The band announced their third studio album, We Are All Sinners, which was released on April 29, 2014.
 We Are All Sinners had more influences of doom metal, death metal, and black metal, featuring tremolo picking, harmonic key writing, and themes of sin and hell.

-Since the end of 2016 the band is in pause due to Dani Nelli and Teo Botticini choosing to focus on a trap career with their duo Danien & Theø.
-In 2020 Theo created his emo-punk project called "La Sad" with two italian singers, Fiks and Plant, with Danien who works at the production of their songs.
+Since the end of 2016 the band has been in pause due to Dani Nelli and Teo Botticini choosing to focus on a trap career with their duo Danien & Theø.
+In 2020, two years after Danien & Theø's debut album "La Dolce Vita" released, the duo separated and Theø started his own emo-punk project called La Sad with the Italian colleagues Fiks and Plant, with Danien who occasionally works on the production of their instrumentals.